AndoryuRenoa/MochiJumpWeb-SinglePackageDeployment/README.md

 ## Notes

 Go ahead and comment out the logging activity for security for now, can always check browser console for unexpected 401

+I've got the SSL certificate.
+Need to deploy it in the Spring app